-The story also failed to mention thatmost of the research IARC discounted was Monsanto-financed work that did not have sufficient raw data to meet IARC’s standards.
-And though Kelland cites a 1983 mouse study and a rat study in which IARC failed to agree with the original investigators, she failed to disclose that these were studies financed by Monsanto.
+The story also did not report that most of the research IARC discounted was Monsanto-financed work that did not have sufficient raw data to meet IARC’s standards.
+And though Kelland cites a 1983 mouse study and a rat study in which IARC didn’t agree with the original investigators, she did not disclose that these were studies financed by Monsanto.
 She also failed to mention the critical information that in the 1983 mouse study, even the EPA toxicology branch did not agree with Monsanto’s investigators because the evidence of carcinogenicity was so strong, according to EPA documents.
 They said in numerous memos that Monsanto’s argument was unacceptable and suspect, and they determined glyphosate to be a possible carcinogen.

 By leaving out these crucial facts, and by twisting others almost inside out, Kelland has authored another article that serves Monsanto quite well, but misled the public and policy makers who rely on trusted news outlets for accurate information.
 The only encouraging point to be taken from Kelland’s story is that this time she admitted Monsanto provided her with the information.